 Thank you for joining Stay-in-Bed Mom Blog (SIBMB) for an ongoing positive self-talk series.
 Self-love starts with positive self-talk.
 We'll continue to discuss cognitive distortions, or unhelpful thinking styles, through the lens of parenthood.
+Last time we discussed disqualifying the positive.
 A little cognitive distortion here, a little exaggeration there isn't going to affect your...
 Continue Reading →

 Hi, it’s Stay-in-Bed Mom!
 I have new followers to my @stayinbedmomblog Instagram and WordPress accounts and thought I would reshare this post I wrote.
 I hope you enjoy!
 Let me know what you think.

 Followers, have you wondered where I got my blog name “stay-in-bed mom” or Instagram handle @stayinbedmomblog?
 Or what it means to be a “stay-in-bed mom”?
 Read on.

 Do you stay in bed all the time?

 No, from from it.
 But I do enjoy being in bed (not just when I sleep).
 Having time to relax in my bedroom is an important part of my self-care regiment.